huntdatacenter/docs/docs/patch-notes.md

 <h3>Minor changes</h3>

-**New invoice profile form**

-We added

-fill.
-More details.
-VAT for collaborations with NTNU.

-- Limit amounts per year (from quarter) - will reach out for all to update.

-**Internal kista**
-We are calculating FS overhead automatically now.
-This means that you should enter raw size of kista when you request it via service desk.
-- Kista below 1TB receives 100GB buffer
-- Kista over 1TB receives 10% buffer to compensate for File System overhead
-This is not implemented for permanent kista

-**External kista**
-- Added public IP validation (NTNU transfers are exception - leave empty field).
-User will not be allowed to continue if IP address is private.

-**New storage volume**
-- Added option to choose if user wants restore option enabled or not.
-This was not clear before and could result in increased risk of data loss.
+**VAT extemption outside NTNU**

+We updated the [invoice profile form](/administer-science/agreements/downloads/#invoice-profile) with a section on possible extemptions from value added tax.
+Documented collaborations with partners from NTNU may be exempted from VAT if delivery of trusted research environments is part of the collaboration agreement.
+[Contact us](/contact) is this is relevant for you.

+**Automatic overhead estimates for temporary internal kistas**

+We are now automatically calculating file system overhead in internal kista orders.
+This means that you order a size that is equal to the amount of data that you plan to transfer.
+In short, kistas with a size below 1TB receives 100GB additional buffer size, and kistas above 1TB recieves 10 percent buffer to compensate for the file system.

+**Restore option for new storage volumes**

+We have added an option to select if you want restore to be anabled when you order new storage volumes.
+Previously such volumes was deployed without restore by default.

+<h3>Upcoming features</h3>

+**Spending limits**

+We see a need to increase the spending limit intervals on invoice profiles from quarters to yearly amounts.
+The aim is to improve our reporting when you close in on the thresholds.
+We plan to reach out to invoice profile contacts before the 2024-Q2 invoice.

 :::